NoobieII/M3PW-engine/README.txt

 Installation Instructions

+Windows:
+The 32-bit EXE is already available if you only want to run the program.

-Windows: The following are needed:
+The following are needed if you want to build the application yourself:
 SDL2
 SDL2 Image
 SDL2 TTF